 Maybe that’s why he went into journalism, not advertising.
 But he also remembers falling asleep to the suspenseful “The Shadow” and “Johnny Dollar” without being the least bit afraid, but without being inspired to become a mysterious avenger — or insurance investigator.

 The first fictional journalists he remembers encountering were on television, not radio: Clark Kent, Lois Lane, and a newspaper columnist condemned to write an “advice to the lovelorn” column on the TV series “Dear Phoebe.”
 His earliest recollection of a fictional work that convinced him that reporting could be fun and important (and that almost anyone could do it) was a movie titled “Francis Covers the Big Town.”
 His first bylined articles were on a high school Spanish club newspaper, El Corazon, mostly for awkward freshman-Spanish translations of items from a Radio Madrid shortwave-listeners newsletter.

 Other than being a shortwave-listening geek in high school and an NPR fan to this day, his radio experience includes a couple of folk music broadcasts on WHUS and a few months of reading the today’s-news intro to a WESU Sunday news magazine program while in grad school.
 (The engineer for at least one episode of that c.
 1983 show was Doug Berman, now the esteemed producer of NPR’s Car Talk and Wait, Wait, Don’t Tell Me.)

 Stepno’s Other Journalism and Boblog blogs have taken a backseat to this one, but he still posts to them now and then — journalism and education notes in the first, and music-related items in the second.
-He also edits the AEJMC Newspaper Division blog and has home pages at Radford and at his stepno.com home.
+He also was longtime editor of the AEJMC Newspaper Division website and blog.
+He still has home pages at Radford and at his stepno.com home.